Tag Archives: RU

 Terms of employment

-The employment is on full time, 37 hours per week and you will refer to the Dean at the Department of Social Sciences and Business, Roskilde University.
+The employment is on full time and you will refer to Dean Susanne Sørensen.

 The position will be filled according to the Agreement between the Danish Ministry of Finance and the Danish Confederation of Professional Associations (AC) and Job Structure for Academic Staff at Universities.